-Statement to Extraordinary meeting of the General Chiropractic Council: in response to the resolution by GCC Chairman Peter Dixon that Richard Lanigan should be removed from the members Council.
-It was passed by 13 of the 20 council members.
+Statement to Extraordinary Meeting of General Chiropractic Council: in response to the resolution by GCC Chairman Peter Dixon that Richard Lanigan should be removed as a member of Council and was passed by 13 of the 20 council members.

 I reject The chairman’s resolution for my removal from council on his grounds that I disclosed confidential information to non council members and did not act in the best interests of the General Chiropractic Council.

 As far as I am concerned, this is yet another attempt to stifle legitimate debate within council.
 Nevertheless if one were to compare my offence with former council members efforts to open debate about councils due process it may seem catastrophic.
 Last year Peter called an extraordinary meeting because ( Former GCC Council Member) Kevin Proudman had only suggested to the chair of the CHRE that she should speak to some GCC lay members about concerns he had.

 At least Kevin was allowed legal representation.
 As an elected member of council may I register my dissatisfaction with this process in the event that judicial review is necessary:

 - I have not been allowed legal representation;